 - Obtaining final approval of academic petitions that impact the student’s degree program (such as a waiver of a graduation requirement or acceptance of outside credit).
 Academic petition forms are available from Counseling and Advising or online at www.normandale.edu/gradforms.

 - SUBMITTING AN APPLICATION FOR GRADUATION.
-Applications are available in the Mahendra Nath Advising Center and the Records Office or on online at www.normandale.edu/gradforms.
+Applications are available in the Mahendra Nath Advising Center and the Records Office or online at www.normandale.edu/gradforms.

 Commencement is the ceremony that celebrates the completion of a degree or certificate.
 Participation in the commencement ceremony does not imply that you have officially graduated.

 The annual commencement ceremony is held in mid-May for spring degree candidates and for degree recipients of the prior summer and fall.
 Spring candidates for certificates of 9 or more credits and students who earned certificates with nine or more credits during the prior summer or fall are also invited to participate.
-Summer 2017 candidates are invited to participate in the May 2018 commencement ceremony.

 Honors will be awarded to associate degree graduates with a cumulative Normandale grade point average (GPA) of 3.00 - 3.49 in college-level courses (numbered 1000 and above) and high honors to graduates with a cumulative GPA of 3.50 or higher.
 For purposes of the commencement ceremony, honors for spring graduates will be determined by the student’s cumulative GPA through fall semester.
 The final designation, as it appears on the transcript and diploma, will be based on grades earned in all Normandale college-level coursework.
 Commencement honors are not awarded for certificates.